tylerdr/sprinter-site/content/pages/home.md

   description: This is a meta description.
   title: Sprinter Consulting
 ---
-Our mission is to unlock human potential by leveraging the power of the latest technology... etc
+# _**Our mission is to unlock human potential by leveraging the power of technology to have the most positive impact.**_